-Special emphasis is given to the applicant's ability to - identify and formulate realistic and productive research problems; - integrate knowledge and experience and apply these in ways and in contexts where they have not previously been used; and - conduct a dialogue characterised by independence as well as by an ability to cooperate. &lt;sup>23 The project description should contain information on the topic and aim; research problems and outline; scientific interest; theory and methods; as well as material.
-It should be 5-10 pages long.
+Special emphasis is given to the applicant's ability to - identify and formulate realistic and productive research problems; - integrate knowledge and experience and apply these in ways and in contexts where they have not previously been used; and - conduct a dialogue characterised by independence as well as by an ability to cooperate.
 C Weighing up qualifications The fact that an applicant is considered able to transfer credits from prior courses and study programmes or for professional or vocational experience may not alone give the applicant priority over other applicants (Higher Education Ordinance, Chapter 7, Section 41).
 When weighing up the assessment criteria A and B, the greatest emphasis is placed on criteria B, Capability.
-D Gender equality If, followed from the above, applicants are found to have equal qualifications, preference will be given to applicants of the sex that is underrepresented among the doctoral students within the subject area.
-The underrepresented sex here refers to if and when the share of either female or male students enrolled on the subject area's third-cycle study programme amounts to less than 40 per cent. \ &lt;sup>24 Higher Education Act (SFS 1992:1434), Chapter 1, Section 5, second paragraph and other provisions 11 (11)
+D Gender equality

+If, followed from the above, applicants are found to have equal qualifications, preference will be given to applicants of the sex that is underrepresented among the doctoral students within the subject area21.
+The underrepresented sex here refers to if and when the share of either female or male students enrolled on the subject area's third-cycle study programme amounts to less than 40 per cent.
+21 Higher Education Act (SFS 1992:1434), Chapter 1, Section 5, second paragraph and other provisions